Cornayy/firecase/README.md

 ## Usage

 ```
-firecase - Rename the files in your projects to match popular casings.
+firecase - A filename transformer that uses naming conventions.

 USAGE